Introduction of SQL vs. NoSQL In the dynamic realm of data ...

 In today’s article, we will learn how to build a scalable web application; But first, we must understand what it means by a scalable website application!

 It is an application software on the internet with a scalable design that can accommodate a sudden surge in load without creating performance lagging or server downtime.
-Such a scalable development of a website or web app says that every user will get the same level of performance, meaning that a quality user experience is of priority here.
+Such a scalable development of a website or web app says that every user will get the same level of performance.
+It means that a quality user experience is of priority here.

 No matter what kind of website or web application you are running, having a scalable site is highly beneficial.
 It provides a top-notch user experience and adds more storage, performance power, and versatility.
 Moreover, it saves you a whole lot of time, effort, and money.